JOB DESCRIPTION

 ABOUT THE ASSIGNMENT

-The O&G Clinical Lecturer is a volunteer assignment in the SMHS that aims to assist with the training of 60 MBBS students in O&G as well as 20 postgraduate O&G trainees.
+The O&G Clinical Lecturer is a volunteer assignment in the UPNG SMHS that supports undergraduate (approximately 60 MBBS students) and postgraduate O&G training (approximately 20 trainees) at UPNG.

 Duties and responsibilities include: